ThiccestZexie/MediocreShowList/README.md

 - [x] Merge ShowCard and AnimeCard

+- [ ] Clickable shows to see more information, write your own desc and raiting

 - [ ] Remake home screen where its not a cess pool of shitty movies.

 - [ ] Persistant storage locally hosted